-Wildfires Harm Drinking Water Sources
+How Wildfires Harm Drinking Water Sources

 Wildfires can have a devastating and long-lasting impact on water quality.
 In California, where 1,893,913 million acres of land were burned in 2018 alone, the effects of wildfires are pronounced.
 Burned watersheds are vulnerable to flooding, erosion, and sedimentation, which can wreak havoc on reservoirs and drinking-water treatment processes.

-Intense fires can change the chemistry of runoff enough to alter a watershed’s ability to support an aquatic ecosystem.
+Intense fires can change runoff chemistry enough to alter a watershed’s ability to support an aquatic ecosystem.
 Heavy rain or snowfall following a fire increases sediment in creeks and rivers, smothering spawning beds and blocking life-giving sunlight from aquatic plants.
 Ash from burning vegetation absorbs pollutants in the air, leading to higher toxins like pesticides, lead, mercury, and arsenic in reservoirs or other bodies of water.

 Cloudy water requires more treatment.
 Processing plants can’t operate as efficiently and may be forced to shut down.
 This strains a system that may already be overburdened, leading to water shortages during or after a fire.

 The long-term consequences of wildfires on water quality can last for decades.
 Fire-related erosion increases turbidity and decreases dissolved oxygen levels.
 Toxins from runoff or ash can linger in groundwater aquifers, remain in sediment deposits, and compromise drinking water sources for years.

 Wildfires strip the landscape of vegetation, leaving the soil exposed and reducing infiltration rates (the rate at which precipitation is absorbed into the ground) and accelerating surface runoff during storms.